Public Records – Open Records Laws

 By statute, public records include all "records, documents, tape or other information, stored or preserved in any medium," whether generated by University administrators, faculty, or staff.

 Based upon this definition records may include your written communications such as emails, letters, notes, reports, etc. Salaries are also subject to open records requests and are published annually by local newspapers.
-Please see the Records Management section of the Operations Manual, and the Office of Transparency for more detailed information.
+Please see the Records Management section of the Policy Manual, and the Office of Transparency for more detailed information.

 The University of Iowa is a community that values the free expression of ideas and whose members hold a variety of political and philosophical views.
 As a public institution we cannot appear to support any particular political party or candidate, and any indication of partisanship on the part of the institution is to be avoided.
 The concern about the appearance of institutional support for a particular political viewpoint must be balanced against our respect for the rights of individuals to express political views in a manner that does not suggest institutional support.
 We urge departments and individuals to be respectful of the diversity of beliefs and refrain from displaying any campaign materials that may be seen as implying institutional support for a particular political party or candidate.
 Please review the Political Expression Guidelines.

 Working with legislative bodies to further the interests of the University is essential to its academic and financial well-being.
 The University entrusts that responsibility to its Office of Governmental Relations.
 University employees are prohibited from lobbying on behalf of the University, though faculty, staff, and students are free to communicate individually with elected representatives about their personal views.
 Any communication which is not coordinated through the Office of Governmental Relations needs to be carefully framed so as not to imply that the individual is communicating an institutional position or viewpoint on behalf of the University.
-Please see the Operations Manual for Lobbying Restrictions Applicable to Public Employees and Officials.
+Please see the Policy Manual for Lobbying Restrictions Applicable to Public Employees and Officials.

 To ensure responsible stewardship of resources and decision-making in the best interest of the University, Iowa law prohibits public employees and members of their immediate families from soliciting or accepting gifts from a "restricted donor."
-For more information on who is a restricted donor, please review the Prohibition on Giving and Receiving Gifts section of the Operations Manual.
+For more information on who is a restricted donor, please review the Prohibition on Giving and Receiving Gifts section of the Policy Manual.

 The state Code of Iowa, federal law, and the Board of Regents, State of Iowa, mandate competitive bidding for certain University purchases.
 Before purchasing any materials or services, work with individuals in your area who are expert in these procedures or with the Purchasing Department.